dgutman/nci-dsa-deid/docs/Installation.md

 or
     git clone https://github.com/dgutman/nci-dsa-deid.git

+## Install dependencies
+On many systems these may be installed, for Ubuntu systems

+    sudo apt-get install unzip git

 ### Other requirements
 Docker must be installed, including the docker compose plugin.
 This varies depending on the platform.
 The user who will start/stop the DSA container(s) also needs to be able to start the docker containers themselves.
 This can usually be done by adding them to the